-In total, we aim to recruit 17 healthy volunteers to be vaccinated and then test to see whether the vaccines can protect against malaria infection.
-Each volunteer will receive three doses of the PvDBPII in Matrix M1 vaccine at monthly intervals.
+In total, we aim to recruit up to 24 healthy volunteers to be vaccinated and then test to see whether the vaccines can protect against malaria infection.
+Volunteer in Group 2 will receive three doses of the PvDBPII in Matrix M1 vaccine at approximately monthly intervals.
+Volunteers in group 1 will receive the third vaccination about one year after their second vaccination.
 After each vaccination, we will see volunteers in clinic at regular intervals to assess for side effects and take blood samples to analyse the body's immune response to the vaccines.

-Around 4 weeks after the third vaccination, we will deliberately infect volunteers with P. vivax malaria by injecting a tiny amount of malaria infected blood into the vein.
+Around 2-4 weeks after the third vaccination, we will deliberately infect volunteers with P. vivax malaria by injecting a tiny amount of malaria infected blood into the vein.
 Deliberately infecting volunteers in this way is called a malaria challenge.
 As we are infecting volunteers directly into the blood, this is sometimes called a blood-stage malaria challenge.